Single Parents Raising A Child Alone: How To Win At Single Parenting

 You may be thinking, "Good for her, but what does that have to do with me?"
 A lot!
 As single parents, we can learn a great deal from the successes (and trials of others).
 The next section of this article aims to elaborate on each of these parenting roadblocks and discuss avenues that Elizabeth and other parents are using to move forward.

-#1 It's a balancing act
+#1 Single parenting is a balancing act

 Unless you are a stay-at-home parent, work/school-home life balance is probably one of the greatest parenting struggles of your existence.
 Even two-parent households have a hard time figuring out things like who will pick the kids up from school, who will take off work and attend the kindergarten Christmas play, and who will tackle dinner for the fourth time this week.